luoqinpei/luoqinpei.github.io/_news/announcement_2.md

 Our demo *Meta2Locate: Meta Surface Enabled Indoor Localization in Dynamic Environments*

 is accepted to the *Mobihoc 2023*.
-Check the [publications](https://luoqinpei.github.io/publications/).